-CIT Group Inc. (NYSE:CIT) was in 46 hedge funds’ portfolio at the end of the first quarter of 2013.
-CIT has seen an increase in enthusiasm from smart money recently.
-There were 44 hedge funds in our database with CIT positions at the end of the previous quarter.
+CIT Group Inc. (NYSE:CIT) was in 35 hedge funds’ portfolios at the end of the fourth quarter of 2019.
+CIT investors should pay attention to an increase in hedge fund interest in recent months.
+There were 29 hedge funds in our database with CIT positions at the end of the previous quarter.
 Our calculations also showed that CIT isn’t among the 30 most popular stocks among hedge funds (click for Q4 rankings and see the video at the end of this article for Q3 rankings).

 In the financial world there are a multitude of formulas stock market investors employ to assess their holdings.
 A duo of the less known formulas are hedge fund and insider trading interest.
 Our researchers have shown that, historically, those who follow the top picks of the top hedge fund managers can trounce the broader indices by a healthy amount (see the details here).